 The Object of the Central Council is, in summary: to promote and foster the ringing of bells for Christian prayer, worship and celebration; to promote awareness of the ringing of church bells and the art of change ringing; to make available advice, assistance and information to interested parties and to promote good practice on all matters concerned with bell ringing; to encourage development of the art of ringing through innovation; to bring together ringers to discuss matters of common interest and to represent ringers both nationally and internationally; to encourage high standards of performance in ringing; to recommend and maintain technical standards in change ringing; to assist in the provision, restoration, maintenance and transfer of church bells.

 Composition and Governance of Council

-The Council meets each year on Spring Bank Holiday Monday.
+The Council meets each year on the first full weekend in September.

 The Minutes of all meetings from 1891 through 2017 are viewable in Tony Smith’s archives, as are the Annual Reports (including those of the Committees) from 1996 through 2017.

 Annual Meetings are organised by the Executive Officers.
 Locations for upcoming meetings can be found below: